vitalif/vitastor/docs/config/osd.en.md

 Lock all OSD memory to prevent it from being unloaded into swap with mlockall().
 Requires sufficient ulimit -l (max locked memory).

-## no_scrub
+## auto_scrub

 - Type: boolean
 - Default: false
 - Can be changed online: yes

-Disable data scrubbing (background consistency check), even if it is scheduled.
+Data scrubbing is the process of background verification of copies to find and repair corrupted blocks.
+It's not run automatically by default since it's a new feature.
+Set this parameter to true to enable automatic scrubs.

+This parameter makes OSDs automatically schedule data scrubbing of clean PGs every `scrub_interval` (see below).
+You can also start/schedule scrubbing manually by setting `next_scrub` JSON key to the desired UNIX time of the next scrub in `/pg/history/...` values in etcd.

-## auto_scrub
+## no_scrub

 - Type: boolean
 - Default: false
 - Can be changed online: yes

-Schedule data scrubbing to run every `scrub_interval` automatically.
-You can start/schedule scrubbing manually by updating `next_scrub` key in `/pg/history/...` values in etcd if it is disabled.
+Temporarily disable scrubbing and stop running scrubs.

 ## scrub_interval